• Facebook

 Asking for a referral, conducting your own research, and meeting with attorneys are three proactive steps that will ensure that whomever you hire is the right attorney for you.
 Remember, finding the right attorney is a decision that only you should be making.

-If you need any help in finding the right attorney, the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri have decades of experience handling complex family law matters.
-Please contact the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri for further information.
+If you need any help in finding the right attorney, the Certified Family Law Specialists at Lonich Patton Erlich Policastri have decades of experience handling complex family law matters.
+Please contact the Certified Family Law Specialists at Lonich Patton Erlich Policastri for further information.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 Tags: california divorce attorney, California family law, divorce, san jose divorce attorney